Jonah Heim Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.57 team ERA that ranks first among all league pitching staffs.
+- The Astros have the first-ranked team ERA across all league pitching staffs (3.56).

-- Astros pitchers combine to rank 13th in baseball in home runs surrendered (90 total, 1.1 per game).
+- The Astros rank 12th in baseball in home runs allowed (91 total, 1.1 per game).

-- Dubin will make his first start of the season for the Astros.
+- Javier makes the start for the Astros, his 17th of the season.
+He is 7-1 with a 3.72 ERA and 78 strikeouts in 87 2/3 innings pitched.

+- His last time out was on Wednesday against the St. Louis Cardinals, when the righty tossed four innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.